aryan877/subis/README.md

 ### Smart Contract Accounts Leveraging the IAccount Interface from zkSync

-Subis utilizes concept of Smart Accounts implemeted using the IAccount interface from zkSync, which are smart contract wallets created for each subscriber.
+Subis utilizes the concept of Smart Accounts implemented using the IAccount interface from zkSync, which are smart contract wallets created for each subscriber.
 These Smart Accounts are deployed using the Native Account Abstraction feature of zkSync, providing advanced functionality and flexibility.

 Smart Accounts allow subscribers to set daily spending limits in USD, which are enforced by the contract.
 The spending limits are converted to ETH using the Chainlink Price Feed, ensuring that subscribers have control over their daily subscription expenses.
-These wallets can be charged automatically by the subscriber only when their subscription period expires.

-### Gasless Subscriptions with zkSync Paymasters
+### Gasless Subscriptions with zkSync Paymasters and EIP-712 Signing

-Subis enables gasless subscriptions by leveraging the EIP-712 standard for signing typed data and the EIP-1271 standard for signature verification.

-When a user wants to subscribe to a plan or perform any subscription-related action, they sign a structured message using the EIP-712 standard from the frontend.
+Subis enables gasless subscriptions by leveraging the EIP-712 standard for signing typed data on the frontend.
+When a user wants to subscribe to a plan or perform any subscription-related action, they sign a structured message using the EIP-712 standard from the frontend application.
 This signed message includes the necessary details such as the subscription plan ID, the user's address, and any additional parameters.

-The signed message is then sent to the user's Smart Account contract, which implements the EIP-1271 standard.
-The Smart Account contract verifies the signature using the `isValidSignature` function defined by EIP-1271.
-If the signature is valid, the contract proceeds with executing the requested action, such as subscribing to a plan or updating the subscription status.

-By utilizing EIP-712 for signing messages on the frontend and EIP-1271 for signature verification within the Smart Account contract, Subis eliminates the need for users to sign and submit transactions themselves.
+The signed message is then sent to the user's Smart Account contract, which verifies the signature and executes the requested action, such as subscribing to a plan or updating the subscription status.
+By utilizing EIP-712 for signing messages on the frontend, Subis eliminates the need for users to sign and submit transactions themselves.
 This enables gasless subscriptions, as the gas costs are covered by the Subscription Manager contract or a designated paymaster.

 ### Charge Wallet Functionality